Thomas Hickey (soldier): Conspiracy

-In April 1776, after the conclusion of the Boston campaign, General Washington and the Continental Army marched to New York City and prepared for an anticipated assault on the city by the British Army.
-The Royal Governor of New York, William Tryon, had been driven out of the city by revolutionary forces and was compelled to seek refuge on a ship in New York Harbor.
+In April 1776, after the conclusion of the Boston campaign, General George Washington and the Continental Army marched to New York City and prepared for an anticipated assault on the city by the British Army.
+The governor of New York, William Tryon, had been driven out of the city by American forces and was compelled to seek refuge on a ship in New York Harbor.
 Nevertheless, the city had many Loyalist residents who favored the British side.

-Thomas Hickey was a private in the Commander-in-Chief's Guard, a unit formed on March 12, 1776, to protect George Washington, his official papers, and the Continental Army's cash.
+Thomas Hickey was a private in the Commander-in-Chief's Guard, a unit formed on March 12, 1776, to protect Washington, his staff, and the Continental Army's cash.
 That spring, Hickey and another soldier were arrested for passing counterfeit money.
 While incarcerated in Bridewell prison, Hickey revealed to another prisoner, Isaac Ketchum, (possibly overheard by two others, Isaac and Israel Youngs) that he was part of a wider conspiracy of soldiers who were prepared to defect to the British once the expected invasion came.

 Arrested by civilian authorities, Hickey was turned over to the Continental Army for trial.
 He was court-martialed and found guilty of mutiny and sedition.
 He was hanged on June 28, 1776, at the corner of Chrystie and Grand Streets before a crowd of 20,000 spectators in New York.
 Hickey was the only person put on trial for the conspiracy.
 During the trial, David Mathews, the Mayor of New York City and a Loyalist, was accused of funding the operation to bribe soldiers to join the British.
 Although the charge was never proven, Mathews and 12 others were briefly imprisoned.
 The initial plan was alleged to include plans to kidnap Washington, assassinate his officers, and blow up the Continental Army's ammunition magazines.
 These rumors greatly damaged the reputation of Loyalists throughout the nascent United States.